How Self-Driving Cars Are Revolutionizing the Way We Travel

 Facts about self driving autonomous cars

 Tesla, Ford, GM, Mercedes-Benz, Nissan, Subaru…what do all of these automotive companies have in common?
-They have all introduced self-driving cars in recent years, shaking up the automotive industry and changing the way people drive.
+They have all introduced self-driving cars in recent years, shaking up the automotive industry and changing how people drive.

-As it stands, the self-driving craze is just getting started.
-According to the Insurance Institute for Highway Safety, there will be an estimated 3.5 million self-driving cars on U.S. roads by 2025, and 4.5 million by 2030.
+The self-driving craze is just getting started.
+According to the Insurance Institute for Highway Safety, there will be an estimated 3.5 million self-driving cars on U.S. roads by 2025 and 4.5 million by 2030.

-And while self-driving cars have revolutionized transportation, there are concerns from lawmakers and organizations about the safety and reliability of self-driving cars.
+While self-driving cars have revolutionized transportation, lawmakers and organizations have concerns about their safety and reliability.
 Let’s take a closer look at the classification and levels of self-driving cars, safety concerns for autonomous vehicles, and what’s next for this explosive new industry.

 What Are Self-Driving Cars?

-Self-driving cars, also known as autonomous vehicles, driverless cars, or robotic cars, are vehicles that can operate without human intervention.
-These vehicles are equipped with a range of sensors, cameras, radar, and artificial intelligence (AI) that allow them to perceive the environment around them and make decisions about how to navigate it.
+Self-driving cars, also known as autonomous vehicles, driverless cars, or robotic cars, can operate without human intervention.
+These vehicles are equipped with a range of sensors, cameras, radar, and artificial intelligence (AI) that allow them to perceive the environment around them and decide how to navigate it.
 This technology allows the cars to identify traffic lights, street signs, and other surroundings on the road.

 Autonomous vs Self-Driving: What’s the Difference?